 Next, we move to another magical color-changing birthstone for October: Tourmaline.
 The new Hex Linear Ring and Dyad Cluster Ring feature a striking sunset-pink variety, but the gem itself can be anyone (or two or three!) of 60 natural colors.
 Found all over the world, they are one of the most versatile and diverse gemstones around.

 Pink tourmalines can also be known as Rubellites.

 Brazil has famously been the source of some of the most impressive tourmalines ever discovered however more recently, deposits in Africa have yielded some of the best pink tourmalines.
 Namibia is home to world-class Tourmaline deposits along with Nigeria, Madagascar and the Democratic Republic of the Congo.

 Tourmalines are often dichroic or pleochroic which means they show two different colors in one stone.
-Although this effect is less pronounced and sometimes not noticeable in pink stones than it is in green, blue or green-blue tourmaline.
+Although this effect is less pronounced and sometimes not as noticeable in pink stones as it is in green, blue or green-blue tourmaline.
 It is even possible to get tourmaline that shows multiple colors in one crystal.
 The best known of these to jewelry lovers are watermelon tourmaline which has a red core surrounded by green.

-The Tourmalines that we use in our Hex Sapphire Linear and Trillion Triad Cluster Rings are recycled gemstones, in that they have already be involved in the jewelry production process and we are reusing them.
+The Tourmalines that we use in our Hex Sapphire Linear and Trillion Triad Cluster Rings are recycled gemstones, in that they have already been involved in the jewelry production process and we are reusing them.
 This approach means that no new mining is required thus eliminating the potential for damage to ecosystems and labor issues.